jstrait/beats/README.markdown

 License
 -------
-Beats is released under the MIT license.
+Beats Drum Machine is released under the MIT license.